bazrq/document-ingestion-pipeline/docs/ASPIRE_SETUP.md

 ## What Aspire Does for You

-### 1. Automatic Storage Configuration
+### 1. Azure Storage Integration

-Aspire starts Azurite and automatically:
+Aspire connects to your deployed Azure Storage and automatically:
-- Creates blob storage on port 10000
+- Injects the storage connection string from appsettings.Development.json
-- Creates table storage on port 10001
+- Configures blob container name (default: "documents")
-- Injects connection strings into the Functions app
+- Configures table name (default: "documentstatus")
-- Persists data in Docker volume (survives restarts)
+- Initializes containers and tables on startup if they don't exist

 ### 2. Environment Variable Injection